propublica/landline/doc/doc.md

 ## Dependencies

-Mapper itself only relies on Underscore.js.
-MapperCanvas relies on jQuery, Underscore and Raphael.js.
+Landline itself only relies on Underscore.js.
+Stateline relies on jQuery, Underscore and Raphael.js.

-### Mapper
+### Landline

-Use Mapper to create SVG maps from raw GeoJSON.
+Use Landline to create SVG maps from raw GeoJSON.

 <%= highlight 'javascript', <<-CODE
-// Initialize a new map with your JSON var jsMap = new Mapper(json).all();
+// Initialize a new map with your JSON var map = new Landline(json).all();

 // Create a paper.
 Usually we use Raphael for this var paper = Raphael(el, height, width);

-// Pass Mapper a height and width
+// Pass Landline a height and width
-// and iterate over the SVG output jsMap.asSVG(height, width, function(svg, data) {
+// and iterate over the SVG output map.asSVG(height, width, function(svg, data) {
   // Pass the svg string to the paper var path = paper.path(svg);